attakei/sphinx-revealjs/docs/migrations.rst

 revealjs_css_files
 ------------------

-If you use highlight plugin and sepecify bundled stylesheet file, change path of stylesheet.
+If you use highlight plugin and specify bundled stylesheet file, change path of stylesheet.
 Style files is migrated to highlight plugin folder.